JoeySoprano420/QuarterLang/DodecaGrams.md

 If you want to see *input parsing*, DG formatting, or custom DG utilities—just say the word!

-Absolutely! **DG formatting** in QuarterLang means controlling how DG (Dodecagram/base-12) numbers are displayed as strings, zero-padded, upper/lowercase, grouped, or presented in a human-friendly way—just like how you might format hexadecimal or decimal output.
+**DG formatting** in QuarterLang means controlling how DG (Dodecagram/base-12) numbers are displayed as strings, zero-padded, upper/lowercase, grouped, or presented in a human-friendly way—just like how you might format hexadecimal or decimal output.

 Here’s how you might **format DGs** for output, based on your language’s readable/expressive style and potential standard functions (modeled after your docs):